Ink Needlecord

 Wash cold and gentle, air dry out of direct sunlight

-Pictured: Jess wears the Triple Drawstring Skirt in Unbleached Cotton Muslin, also lined with Unbleached Cotton Muslin
+Pictured: Jess wears the Drawstring Skirt in Unbleached Cotton Muslin, also lined with Unbleached Cotton Muslin

 Black Silk Organza